How to watch San Francisco Giants vs. Chicago Cubs

-The San Francisco Giants begin a three-game series against the Chicago Cubs today at Wrigley Field.
+The San Francisco Giants play game two-of three against the Chicago Cubs today at Wrigley Field.

-Taking the mound for the Giants will be Carlos Rodón, who enters today’s game with 2.92 ERA, 2.34 FIP, with 201 strikeouts to 47 walks in 157.1 innings pitched.
-His last start was in the Giants’ 5-3 win over the Philadelphia Phillies on Sunday, in which he allowed five hits with 10 strikeouts and two walks in six innings.
+Taking the mound for the Giants will be right-hander Logan Webb, who enters today’s game with a 2.89 ERA, 3.19 FIP, with 143 strikeouts to 46 walks in 171 innings pitched.
+His last start was in the Giants’ 7-4 win over the Los Angeles Dodgers on Monday, in which he allowed three runs (two earned) on seven hits with six strikeouts in six innings.

-He’ll be facing off against Drew Smyly, who enters today’s game with a 3.84 ERA, 4.47 FIP, with 76 strikeouts to 23 walks in 91.1 innings pitched.
-His last start was in the Cubs’ 8-4 loss to the St. Louis Cardinals, in which he allowed seven runs on five hits with three strikeouts and three walks in two and a third innings.
+He’ll be facing off against Cubs’ right-hander Marcus Stroman, who enters today’s game with a 3.73 ERA, 3.72 FIP, with 90 strikeouts to 29 walks in 108.2 innings pitched.
+His last start was in the Cubs’ 2-0 loss to the St. Louis Cardinals on Sunday, in which he allowed zero runs on four hits with five strikeouts in seven innings.

 Who: San Francisco Giants vs. Chicago Cubs